rarogbennu/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/05._Docker_The_Simulation/01._Before/the_simulation.md

 1. Creates a weekly and total plot of how many errors have been logged per group.

 2. Gives you access to the logs for debugging.
-In principle this should not be necessary as you will suceed as long as you follow the OpenAPI specification.
+In principle this should not be necessary as you will succeed as long as you follow the OpenAPI specification.

 ---